 What are you trying to achieve?

 The goals you choose will be unique to your business and strategy.
-These goals will help you establish critical success factors (CSFs).
+Different business will have different goals, you may be a flooring and carpet business These goals will help you establish critical success factors (CSFs).

 Critical success factors refer to the specific activities the business needs to focus on to meet these goals.
 For example, for a restaurant to increase sales, a critical success factor would be great customer service.